ccao-data/data-architecture/dbt/models/iasworld/docs.md

 {% docs table_excode %}
 Exemption code table.
-In order to match these codes to our commonly defined exemptions we aggregate them as below:
+In order to match these codes to our commonly defined exemptions we aggregate them (for 2024 and later) as below:

 - homestead exemption
   - `C-HO: GENERAL HOMESTEAD EXEMPTION - COOP`